-Director compensation is reviewed annually by the Corporate Governance and Nominating Committee.
+Director compensation is reviewed and approved every other year by the Compensation and Talent Development Committee.
 Among other considerations, the Committee determines how the Company's director compensation compares to the director compensation of its peer group.

 Directors who are also employees of the Company do not receive any additional compensation for serving on the Board.

 Board & Committee Evaluations

 Each member of the Board annually conducts a self-evaluation through an anonymous survey of the Board and each standing committee of the Board.

 The Chair of the Corporate Governance and Nominating Committee collects the results of the survey and summarizes them for a report to the independent directors in an executive session.

 Evaluation of the Chief Executive Officer

 The Board believes that the evaluation of the performance of the CEO is one of the Board's important functions.
-The evaluation is made annually by the independent directors in executive session in a formal process that is overseen by the Compensation and Talent Development Committee, the results of which are communicated to the CEO by the Chairman of the Board.
+The evaluation is made annually by the independent directors in executive session in a formal process that is administered by the Compensation and Talent Development Committee, the results of which are communicated to the CEO by the Chairman of the Board.

 Access to Senior Management

-Members of the Company's senior management are to be available to discuss matters of concern to directors at all reasonable times.
+Members of the Company's senior management are to be made available to the directors to discuss matters of concern at all reasonable times.

-As a general matter, the Board and each committee of the Board has the authority to retain independent advisors that it deems appropriate in its sole discretion on any matter connected with the discharge of its duties, as well as the authority to approve the fees, expenses and other retention terms of those consultants and advisors.
+As a general matter, the Board and each committee has the authority to retain independent advisors that it deems appropriate in its sole discretion on any matter connected with the discharge of its duties, as well as the authority to approve the fees, expenses and other retention terms of those consultants and advisors.

 In addition, the Compensation and Talent Development Committee, in particular, has sole authority to retain and terminate compensation consultants, including outside counsel, and any other compensation advisors it deems appropriate, as well as the sole authority to approve the fees and other retention terms of those consultants and advisors.

 Before retaining any compensation consultant, outside counsel or other advisor, the Compensation and Talent Development Committee evaluates their independence consistent with applicable laws, rules, regulations and listing standards.